younglim/developer.gov.sg/collections/_products/categories/data-and-apis/vault/overview.md

 Public service officers can therefore use Vault to discover and share government data securely.

+The Vault team is working on a completely revamped iteration of the platform – Vault Workspace, a managed database as a service — to solve the issue of large-scale data discovery, accessibility and management problems across the government.
+The initial scope of the prototype will be to optimise daily workflows for individual officers when it comes to data flows related to FormSG, Excel, Sharepoint, and email.

+The goal of Vault Workspace is to be the central repository for all types of data (Core, Non-Core, and Working), thereby replacing the need for agencies to build, commission or manage data infrastructure themselves.

 ### Key Features

 The key features of Vault include: